 There are no quick fixes in the game of golf.
 If you want to learn how to hit the ball correctly by using the loft of the club to get height and lag of the club to get spin, there are hundreds of mental hurdles.
 Unless you are willing to give up years to learn these skills you are going to bang your head against the wall.
 You will hit a few good shots by using your body then you will revert back to your old swing and give up on any changes.
 I have seen it dozens of times.

-I gave up playing golf for 20 months and am still learning how to create lag and true spin.
-Very few, if any, amateur golfers are going to give up golf for two years when they play every single weekend and they are part of a league night on Thursday nights.
+I gave up playing golf for years and am still learning how to create lag and true spin.
+Very few, if any, amateur golfers are going to give up golf for years when they play every single weekend and they are part of a league night on Thursday nights.

 Getting over the hurdle of your competitors hitting it 80 yards past you on the tee box is something most amateurs will never be able to do.
 Instead, they will hit a drive inside 100 yards, duff a wedge, hit another wedge straight up in the air, chip onto the green and two putt for a double bogey.
 Isn’t golf great?